oracle/docker-images/OracleWebLogic/samples/12211-patch/README.md

         http://localhost:7001/console

 Extend this patched image to create a domain image and start WebLogic Servers running in containers.

+## Verify that the Patch has been applied correctly
+Run a container from the image

+        $ docker run --name verify_patch 12211-psu24286152

+Go into the image

+        $ docker exec -it verify_patch /bin/bash

+cd OPatch and run:

+        ./opatch lsinventory

+The patch will show in the inventory of applied patches.

 # Copyright
 Copyright (c) 2018 Oracle and/or its affiliates.
 All rights reserved.